Svancara/FinDogAI/docs/prd.md

 8. Success message displayed: "Welcome, [displayName]!
 Your account is ready."
 9. User automatically logged in and redirected to home screen
 10. Registration errors handled gracefully (email already exists, weak password, network failure)

+### Story 1.3b: Active Tenant Custom Claim

+**As a** system architect,
+**I want** a Cloud Function to set/update the user's active tenant custom claim, **so that** the app and Security Rules can reliably scope access by `tenant_id`.

+**Acceptance Criteria:**

+1. Cloud Function (HTTPS callable) `setActiveTenantClaim({ tenantId })` validates that the caller has membership at `/tenants/{tenantId}/members/{uid}` and sets a custom Auth claim `tenant_id = tenantId` for the current user.
+2. Registration flow (Story 1.3): After creating the tenant + owner membership, client invokes `setActiveTenantClaim` and force-refreshes the ID token so claims are available immediately.
+3. Invitation redemption (Story 1.8): After membership creation, client invokes `setActiveTenantClaim` and force-refreshes the ID token.
+4. App init: If `tenant_id` claim is missing/stale but `/userTenants/{uid}/memberships/{tenantId}` exists, the app prompts or selects the appropriate tenant and calls `setActiveTenantClaim` to reconcile.
+5. Emulator tests: Non-members cannot set claims (permission denied).
+Owners and invited members can set claims; after setting, Security Rules allow access to the claimed tenant; switching tenants updates the claim and access accordingly.

 ### Story 1.4: User Login & Session Management